DIY Baby Nursery Ideas on a Budget

 DIY Nursery Planner & Materials Checklist

-If you’re like me, half the joy of decorating a nursery comes from gathering all your supplies and watching the room take shape one project at a time.
-I put together this simple DIY Nursery Planner to help you stay organized while you tackle your favorite DIY baby nursery ideas on a budget.
-It’s the same list I use before I paint, refinish, or upcycle a piece of nursery furniture.
+If you’re like me, half the joy of decorating a nursery comes from gathering supplies and watching the room slowly come together.
+I put together this simple DIY Nursery Planner to help keep things organized while working through DIY baby nursery ideas on a budget.
+It’s the same kind of checklist I rely on before starting any nursery refresh or makeover.

 🪞 Painted Walls & Murals